 Rather than just putting your laptop on a table, use some books or a stand to raise the filming height of your computer.
-This inexpensive adjustment can help to avoid those lower angle shots that accentuate the neck in an unflattering way, particularly when they are close up shots.
+This inexpensive adjustment can help you avoid those lower angle shots that accentuate the neck in an unflattering way, particularly when they are close-up shots.

 “I’m sure there are people who have great necks,” says Mellars “but usually it’s not the best angle.”

 Mellars says that poor sound quality can ruin a movie and make it unwatchable.
 So paying close attention to recording the best possible sound is just as important as setting up a good shot with proper lighting.